Security Model¶

 | Ed25519 SSH | Elliptic curve cryptography | Authenticates tunnel endpoints, restricts per-user access |

 Each layer operates independently.
+The mutual-TLS gate rejects untrusted connections before any protocol byte is exchanged.
 Even if TLS were somehow stripped, the VLESS stream remains opaque.
 Even if the VLESS layer were bypassed, the SSH session provides full end-to-end encryption and authentication.

 Further Reading¶